Support for education

 - financing support for schools, vocational education and training, as well as for early childhood education and care through EU Cohesion Funds, and Erasmus+ and the European Solidarity Corps

-- setting up an EU Education Solidarity Group for Ukraine to identify the needs of Ukrainian children and to support Member States who host them, including peer learning and policy guidance
+- coordinating an EU Education Solidarity Group for Ukraine to identify the needs of Ukrainian children and to support Member States who host them, including

 - supporting teachers among the refugees through access to EU programmes and exchanges in the eTwinning community